processing

 activate OpenCL support

 Your GPU can be used by darktable to significantly speed up processing.
 The OpenCL interface requires suitable hardware and matching OpenCL drivers on your system.
 If one of those is not found this option is grayed out.
-OpenCL support be switched on and off at any time and takes immediate effect (default on).
+OpenCL support can be switched on and off at any time and takes immediate effect (default on).

 OpenCL scheduling profile